 Reporting your earnings if you’re employed

 Your employer might be able to report your earnings automatically through the government’s Real Time Information system (RTI).

 You’ll need to find out if your employer has access to the RTI system.

 If your employer has access to the RTI system

-Ask for your employer’s PAYE scheme number and tell your work coach or phone the Universal Credit helpline.
+Ask for your employer’s PAYE scheme number and tell your work coach, through your online account, or phone the Universal Credit helpline.